 That being said, Fair advised people to avoid handling cash, which he called “one of the most filthy things in our society, period.”
 Paper money is made of cotton, an absorbable surface that can get wet.
-The new coronavirus can potentially stay active on it for up to nine days just like on other surfaces, he said.

-Which surfaces are the most infectious?
+Which surfaces are potentially the most infectious?